mlflow/mlflow/docs/source/models.rst

 H\ :sub:`2`\ O (``h2o``)
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The H2O model flavor enables logging and loading H2O models.
-These models will be saved by using the :py:mod:`mlflow.h2o.save_model`.
-Using :py:mod:`mlflow.h2o.log_model` will also enable a valid ``Python Function`` flavor.
+You save these models by using :py:mod:`mlflow.h2o.save_model`.
+Using :py:mod:`mlflow.h2o.log_model` also enables a valid ``Python Function`` flavor.

-When loading a H2O model as a PyFunc model, :py:mod:`h2o.init(...)` will be called.
+When loading a H2O model as a PyFunc model, :py:mod:`h2o.init(...)` is called.
 Therefore, the right version of h2o(-py) has to be in the environment.
 The arguments given to :py:mod:`h2o.init(...)` can be customized in ``model.h2o/h2o.yaml`` under the key ``init``.
 For more information, see :py:mod:`mlflow.h2o`.

 Keras (``keras``)
 ^^^^^^^^^^^^^^^^^

 The ``keras`` model flavor enables logging and loading Keras models.
-This model will be saved in a HDF5 file format, via the model_save functionality provided by Keras.
+This model is saved in a HDF5 file format, via the model_save functionality provided by Keras.
 Additionally, model can be loaded back as ``Python Function``.
 For more information, see :py:mod:`mlflow.keras`.

 MLeap (``mleap``)
 ^^^^^^^^^^^^^^^^^